Ron Coleman - Director

 Jim Campbell - Recovery College Manager

-Jim is a mental health trainer, researcher and practitioner, specialising in recovery and sexual abuse.
+Jim is the Recovery College Manager within the Working to Recovery Online Open Recovery College.
 He has worked for the last twenty years in both healthcare and education.
-Jim has personal experiences of sexual abuse and has worked extensively on his healing and recovery and continues to do so.
+Jim's own journey of recovery has enabled him to specialise in this area.
 He has a long standing interest in developing alternative understandings, systems and tools for helping people who experience problems in life.
 Jim’s own route to recovery and the challenges of working in healthcare as a mental health nurse, gives him a passion and enthusiasm in recovery, giving people hope that change can and will happen.

 Jim co-authored, with Ron Coleman, Reclaiming our Lives: A workbook for males who have experienced sexual abuse